ashasvi/WhatsApp_Media_And_Message_Automator-/README.md

 - **Security:** Be cautious with storing sensitive data like cookies.
 Ensure they are stored securely and are not exposed to unauthorized users.

 ## References
-- Follow th Whatsapp Automatio Report and Watsapp automation.mp3 for a detailed look into how the code work and run.
+- Follow the WhatsApp msg and media Automatior Report for a detailed look into how the code work and run.